Camp Lejeune Leukemia Lawsuit

 Camp Lejeune Lawsuit

-Over 1 million people who lived or worked at the Camp Lejeune USMC base in North Carolina between 1953 and 1987 were exposed to drinking water that was highly contaminated with chemicals that have been linked to cancer.
+Over 1 million people who lived or worked at the Camp Lejeune USMC base in North Carolina between 1953 and 1987 were exposed to drinking water highly contaminated with chemicals linked to cancer.
 Scientific studies on the health impact of this contamination have concluded that the chemicals in the Lejeune water put these individuals at a significantly higher risk of leukemia and other blood cancers.

-Congress is about to pass a new law that will allow Camp Lejeune victims the right to bring tort lawsuits and get compensation.
-Our firm is currently accepting new cases from individuals who lived or worked at Camp Lejeune during the relevant period and were subsequently diagnosed with leukemia.
+Congress passed a law last year allowing Camp Lejeune victims the right to bring tort lawsuits and get compensation.
+Our firm currently accepts new cases from individuals who lived or worked at Camp Lejeune during the relevant period and were subsequently diagnosed with leukemia.

 Related Posts